quicwg/base-drafts/draft-ietf-quic-transport.md

 A stateless reset is provided as an option of last resort for a server that does not have access to the state of a connection.
-This is intended for use by a server that has lost state (for example, through a crash or outage).
+A server crash or outage might result in clients continuing to send data to a server that is unable to properly continue the connection.
 A server that wishes to communicate a fatal connection error MUST use a CONNECTION_CLOSE frame if it has sufficient state to do so.

 To support this process, the server sends a stateless_reset_secret value during the handshake in the transport parameters.
 This value is protected by